Setting up Mail in Emacs

 Replace USERNAME with your Gmail username, then replace PASSWORD with your Gmail password.
 However, if you are using 2-step authentication, use an application-specific password for the password field.
 Take note, that

-~/Maildir is the default directory that Mail Transfer Agents (MTA) which use the maildir format use, to store data.
+~/Maildir is the default directory that Mail Transfer Agents (MTA) will use to store data.

 To verify that you can indeed fetch your messages, run getmail: